 A. Simple, JJ Tech service was phenomenal.
 You can tell Jon is very knowledgeable about the equipment.
-When we call him we get a timely response.
+When we call him, we get a timely response.
 JJ Tech’s yard is about 3.5 hours from us, but when we would call we could have a technician on location within 6-8 hours.
-Compared to their competitor, we could be down from 2 weeks to a month.
+Compared to their competitor, we could be down from two weeks to a month.
 There is no comparison whatsoever.

 Q. Have you increased production?
 What was your utilization before and after?

-A. The total production is about the same but you have better runtime and less maintenance with the JJ Tech pumps.
+A. The total production is about the same, but you have better runtime and less maintenance with the JJ Tech pumps.
 With JJ Tech pumps you basically turn on the switch and they run.
 Zero maintenance whatsoever.
 You also save money by not having to deal with lubricants and packing, as you would on a normal triplex pump.
 We needed to make this move several months ago.

 Q. Have you had any other downtime besides the one instance?